millan-figueroa-pscoursework/lab-9.2-character-counter/To-Do.md

 ### Component Implementation:

 - [ ] Implement each component according to its interface requirements.
-- [ ] Use useState to manage text input and statistics.
+- [x] Use useState to manage text input and statistics.
-- [ ] Implement event handlers for text changes.
+- [x] Implement event handlers for text changes.
 - [ ] Calculate statistics in real-time.

 ### State Management:

-- [ ] Track the current text input.
+- [x] Track the current text input.
 - [ ] Calculate and update statistics when text changes.
 - [ ] Handle edge cases (empty input, very long text).
-- [ ] User Interface:

 ### Create a responsive layout.